What is an Umbrella Policy?

 Auto and homeowner insurance policies typically have liability caps that limit the amount the insurer is obligated to pay.
 In more serious car accidents and in other circumstances that cause significant losses and injuries, those limits can be reached very quickly.
 This could leave an injured party with tens or hundreds of thousands of dollars in medical costs and expenses that have exceeded the limits of their policy.

 Insurance companies offer umbrella liability policies to cover that excess.
-The attorneys at the Manhattan law firm of Douglas and London recommend that all drivers and homeowners consider purchasing this.
+The New York City car accident lawyers at the Manhattan law firm of Douglas and London recommend that all drivers and homeowners consider purchasing this.
 When a client suffers costly injuries and faces medical costs and expenses that exceed these limits– we also have the experience to analyze whether any umbrella policy coverage is available to reimburse those costs and expenses.

 Should You Purchase an Umbrella Policy?

 An umbrella policy will offer protection to persons who have significant amounts of assets and who also participate in any activities that pose a risk of serious injury to another party.
 If you do not have this, and you are responsible for injuries and losses, for example, from a slip-and-fall accident on your property, then those assets will be exposed as potential sources for payment.

 What Are the Insurance Premiums for an Umbrella Policy?

 A homeowner or driver can typically purchase a comprehensive umbrella policy that covers up to $1 million in damages for $300 to $500 per year.
 These policies are generally adjunct coverage.
 They are added as part of the insured party’s regular homeowner’s or auto insurance policy.
 The actual cost of an umbrella policy will ultimately be a function of the total desired coverage and the level of risk that an insured party poses.

 Umbrella policy coverage can extend beyond liabilities that are caused directly by an insured party.
 For example, an umbrella policy might cover: